How does Eliquis Work?

 Treatment of Deep Vein Thrombosis and/or the Treatment of Pulmonary Embolism

 Eliquis is used in patients who have been diagnosed with a new clot in their veins (deep vein thrombosis).
 It is also used in patients with a lung clot (pulmonary embolism).
-It prevents the clot from becoming more extensive and prevents a new clot from forming.
+It prevents clots from becoming more extensive and prevents a new clot from forming.
 It may be started as a first-line therapy in clinically stable patients and those with few blood clots.
 It is safe in patients who have active cancer and are receiving chemotherapy.

 Prevention of Deep Vein Thrombosis